samsquire/ideas4/README.md

  * What I want to see is the overall loop and customise parts of the loops.

  * Perhaps you could look at a GUI of a behavioural tree of a garbage collector or a web browser.
+This should look like JMX GUI.

  * You would see all the functions running and a high level perspective of what the software is doing.